apigeecs/apigee-jsc-debug/README.md

 A  library providing utility methods to support the execution and debugging of Apigee Edge JSC callout policies on your local machine.

+This library requires no addiitonal code in your javascript, and it executes outside the core framework of Edge.

 ## Installation

 The only prerequisites not handled during the installation are a functional Node environment and the availabilty of npm.